Amal Clooney Speaks About ISIS At UN, Calls To Investigate Alleged Genocide

 Amal Clooney is a modern day Wonder Woman, it seems.
 The human rights barrister, soon-to-be mother of twins and wife of Hollywood superstar George Clooney, has not slowed up at all when it comes to her fight against ISIS since she and George announced they are expecting twins.
 The beauty appeared at the UN this week to speak about her work and attempts to bring ISIS members to justice for the genocide they have allegedly been responsible for during their fight.

 The Thursday meeting at the UN resulted in Clooney sharing evidence uncovered that makes the genocide accusation nearly indisputable.
-Amal said, “There are mass graves that are being discovered; just a few days ago in Mosul a huge mass grave that’s thought to have 4,000 bodies in it was discovered and there’s other types of evidence as well.”
+Amal said”There are mass graves that are being discovered; just a few days ago in Mosul a huge mass grave that’s thought to have 4,000 bodies in it was discovered and there’s other types of evidence as well.”

 Clooney went on to indicate that the terrorist group is one that is organized and documents everything, yet have been careless in leaving documents behind.
 That meaning that such papers are also admissible evidence.
-The publication notes Amal’s words as stating, “ISIS is actually a big bureaucracy, believe it or not, and they are leaving behind documents.
+The publication notes Amal’s words, stating “ISIS is actually a big bureaucracy, believe it or not, and they are leaving behind documents.
 You need to collect DNA, you need to collect phone records.
 And none of that is being done at the moment.”

 Amal Clooney tells UN meeting not to let ISIS ‘get away with genocide’ in Iraq.
 “Don’t let this be another Rwanda.” https://t.co/YAOybD94P3 pic.twitter.com/ZAImrPoquc